pli41/Riot-API-Challenge-2.0/README.md

 	* UI is complicated, and the users cannot find what they want
 	* Users do not know what to drag

-	With our new UI and `Most Commonly Used Items` and `Pro Builds` sections, we think our webApp solved these problems (a little).
+	With our new UI and `Most Commonly Used Items` and `Pro Builds` sections, we think our webApp can solve these problems (a little).
 3. **How did you make it?**

 	We analyzed the builds for each champion from over 20k normal games from NA 5.14 patch, and put the most common items into our `Most Commonly Used Items` section.
 Also, we analyzed platinum+ players build to create our `Pro Builds` section.